molly460/molly460/README.md

-- 🔭 I’m currently working on API Projects.
+- 🔭 I’m currently learning Cloud Computing,AWS.
-- 🌱 I’m currently learning Front End Web Development(Javascript,React and,Data Structures and Algorithm).
+- 🌱 I’m currently learning Full stack Web Development(Javascript,React and Python).
+- I'm also into technical Writing you can check my articles on <a href="https://hashnode.com/@molly674">Hashnode</a>
 - 👯 I’m looking to collaborate on Open Source projects.
 - 🤔 I’m passionate about programming and i love music, reading,travelling and exploring.
 - 💬 Ask me about anything productive.